hpxmlwg/hpxml/guide/source/program_administrator/identify_data_needs.rst

 implementation, it is not uncommon to identify a data point you require that are not in one of the use cases or the HPXML standards as a whole.
 If this is the case, BPI WG-5 can assist in adding the new data element and in identifying how to incorporate them into the standard.
 In some cases this might include added new elements to the standard to account for data points that could be applicable across many jurisdictions.
 However, if the data point is truly unique to your program, WG-5 has also introduced "measure codes" that allow us to assign a code for a specific measure in a specific program.
-This created added flexibility without needing to modify the standards in all cases.
+This creates added flexibility, so that it is not necessary to modify the standards in all cases.

 To submit a new data element for consideration, you can use the WG-5 github account.
 This way all members can see your recommendations and address them